-Metalico intends to be the recognized leader for performance and innovation in the metals recycling and fabrication industry.
+Metalico intends to be the recognized leader for performance and innovation in the metals recycling industry.
 In addition, the Company strives to be viewed as the best in the eyes of our business constituents, employees, shareholders, and the community at large.

 Metalico aims to become the preeminent, vertically integrated, regionally focused metals recycler.
 We work in partnership with our suppliers and consumers to be the recognized leader in all the markets where we operate.